open-app/core/README.md

 [This Trello board](https://trello.com/b/Ovx5Pkn7/open-app-overview) has an initial overview of the apps we are working on and over time we will be publishing more code in this github organisation.

-- [circles (prototype)](https://github.com/open-app/circles-prototype) - Group definition and management.
+- [circles-api (prototype)](https://github.com/open-app/circles-prototype) - Group definition and management.
+- [directory-ui (prototype)](https://github.com/open-app/directory-ui) - UI for interacting with circles.
+- [people-api (prototype)](https://github.com/open-app/people-api) - People app for defining profiles.

 ## Learn more